zengxi-hada/HIVID2/README.md

 HIVID2.2, updated at October 6, 2022.

 # 1. Install
  No need to compile.
-Just download the newest version with:
+Just download the newest version and use directly.
  ```
  git clobe https://github.com/zengxi-hada/HIVID2.git
  ```